- What Is Due Diligence?

 A company that has a history of steady income for 10 years is probably worth more than one that has been a steady earner – or just in the black – for a couple of years.

-If your business is in a hot industry which has had several players with well-documented exits, the owner may be expecting the same multiplier as the businesses which were sold.
+If your business is in a hot industry that has had several players with well-documented exits, the owner may be expecting the same multiplier as the businesses which were sold.
 You should expect an uphill battle if you offer a lower multiple.

 Effectiveness of Controls and Systems